-Over the years there have been great debates over what "shag music" is.
-Ask a member of the general public, or a college student, and you will most likely hear that it is music from bands such as the Tams, Catalinas, Chairmen Of The Board, etc. A die-hard shagger will tell you that most of the music created by those bands should be referred to as "beach music", not shag music, and that not all of the "beach music" is "shag music" because some of it is too fast or too slow for shagging.
-Or, he may refer to music from those bands as "bubblegum beach".
-Next, he will probably tell you that " real shag music" is R&B music created in the 40's and 50's by various black artists.
+Ask a member of the general public and you will most likely hear that shag music is music from bands such as the Tams, Catalinas, Chairmen Of The Board, etc. A die-hard shagger will tell you that most of the music created by those bands should actualy be referred to as "beach music".
+Most shag music is played in lounges for dancers is actually rhythm and blues music created in the 40's and 50's by various black artists.

-It is probably true that the refined shag dance originated by those listening to old R&B tunes.
-But, any true shagger will tell you that today's shag music can encompass any tune that falls within a range of about 115-130 beats per minute that a person finds suitable for the shag.
+Still, any true shagger will tell you that today's shag music can actually encompass any tune that falls within a range of about 115-130 beats per minute.

 What Types Of Music That Have Been Used For Shagging?